spatha0011/spatha_vsd-hdp/Day18/README.md

 > For V<sub>DD</sub> = 3.3V,
 > 50% of V<sub>DD</sub> = **1.65V**

-output rising to 50% and input falls to 50%
+output rising to 50% and input falling to 50%

 ![Alt Text](Images/g3_50.jpg)